1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+0.5.8
+- Wrapped the table with another inner wrapper that also contains the resize column indicators (resize of cols implemented outside griddle)
+- Fixed a bug that does not let you have two columns with the same display name (eg: useful when you want to use fake columns)
+- Introduced width property in column metadata.
+It's only useful when we have fixed table layout, because the column width it's only set for the first row (for fixed layouts, it's enough) - table layout should be set from outside

 0.5.7
 - state.filteredColumns was not properly synchronized with internal columnSettings.filteredColumns variable.
 Now it's synced in componentWillReceiveProps.
 Before this fix, functionality dependend on having list of visible columns in state.filteredColumns was broken.